Using the Power of Procurement for Healthier Communities

 ChangeLab Solutions, in partnership with the Center for Good Food Purchasing, developed an infographic, Institutions Buying Food for Health & Equity, to provide a framework for how institutional food purchasing can contribute to a more just food system by supporting good nutrition, the local economy, fair labor practices, sustainability, animal welfare, and diverse businesses.

-ChangeLab Solutions also developed a companion fact sheet, Establishing Healthier Food Service Guidelines for Government Facilities, which lays out the different types of tools – policy, contracts, and permits – that state and local governments can use to adopt food service guidelines and ensure healthier foods to their facilities.
+ChangeLab Solutions also developed a companion fact sheet, Establishing Healthier Food Service Guidelines for Government Facilities, which lays out the different types of tools — policy, contracts, and permits — that state and local governments can use to adopt food service guidelines and ensure that healthier foods are provided at their facilities.
 Food service guidelines provide standards for nutrition, facility efficiency, environmental support, community development, food safety, and behavioral design for use in food service concession and vending operations.

 You may also be interested in our other procurement resources below.